beastytitan18/cointegration-vol-trading/readme.md

 # Volatility Pairs Trading Strategy: Nifty & Bank Nifty

-This repository contains a practical implementation of a volatility pairs trading strategy for Nifty and Bank Nifty index options.
+This repository contains a practical implementation of a volatility pairs trading strategy for Nifty and Bank Nifty index Futures .
 The approach is based on statistical arbitrage, aiming to profit from temporary divergences in implied volatility between these two highly correlated indices.

 ## Data